-TABLE 4-1 GENERAL PLAN STREET CLASSIFICATIONS Regional Corridor Designed for intraregional and intercommunity mobility, these corridors emphasize traffic movement and include signalized pedestrian crossings.
-The adjacent land uses should provide continuous mixed-use and commercial land uses with adequate off-street parking to minimize dependency on on-street parking.
-Boulevard Characterized by a long-distance, medium-speed corridor that traverses an urbanized area, boulevards consist of four or fewer vehicle travel lanes, a balanced multi-modal function, landscaped medians, onstreet parking, narrower travel lanes, more intensive land use oriented to the street, and wide sidewalks.
+TABLE 4-1 GENERAL PLAN STREET CLASSIFICATIONS Regional Corridor Designed for intraregional and intercommunity mobility include signalized pedestrian crossings.
+The adjacent land uses should provide continuous mixed-use and Boulevard Characterized by a long-distance, medium-speed corridor that traverses an urbanized area, boulevards consist of four or fewer vehicle travel lanes, a balanced multi-modal function, landscaped medians, onstreet parking, narrower travel lanes, more intensive land use oriented to the street, and wide sidewalks.
 Buildings uniformly line the edges.
-Major Avenue A major avenue serves as the major route for the movement of traffic within the City as well as a connector to neighboring cities.
-Most traffic using a major avenue will end the trip within the City (as opposed to through-traffic).
-Therefore, design treatment and traffic operation should give preference to this type of traffic.
-Long corridors with typically four or more lanes, avenues may be high-transit ridership corridors.
-Goods movement is typically limited to local routes and deliveries.
-Minor Avenue A minor avenue provides for the movement of traffic to neighborhood activity centers and serves as a route between neighborhoods.
+Major Avenue A Coods may see to two in the limited to local ventes and deliveries B.6: 0 Goods movement is typically limited to local routes and deliveries.
+Minor Avenue A between neighborhoods.
 Avenues serve as a primary bicycle route and may serve local transit routes as well.
 Neighborhood Connector A neighborhood connector street serves trips generated in surrounding or adjacent neighborhoods and should discourage through-trips that do not end within the neighborhood.
 Goods movement is restricted to local deliveries only.
 Local Street Local streets primarily provide access to individual residential parcels.
 The streets are generally two lanes with on-street parking, tree planting strips, and sidewalks.
-Traffic on a local street should have a trip end on that street or on a connecting local street or to a connector.
+T on that street or on a connecting local street or to a connector.